mjhollaway/GAM.PELT/README.md

 The **data** folder also contains the daily aggregated air quality data from the Automatic Urban and Rural Network (AURN) used in the data application example of GAM-PELT.
 The folder contains 3 csv files with one for each of the key pollutants O\_3, NO\_2, and PM\_2.5.
 These data have be aggregated into daily means for the time period 1st February to 31st August 2020 and are ready for running with GAM-PELT.

-The AURN data are freely available to download from the UK-AIR website and provided by the Department for the Environment and Rural Affairs (Defra).
+The AURN data are freely available to download from the UK-AIR website and provided by the Department for the Environment and Rural Affairs (Defra) under the following attribution statement:

 :copyright: Crown copyright 2021 Defra via uk-air.defra.gov.uk, licensed under the [Open Government Licence][https://www.nationalarchives.gov.uk/doc/open-government-licence/version/2/].